sangeethababu9223/carbon-ai-chat-open/packages/ai-chat/docs/CustomServiceDesks.md

 ### API Details

-Implement the following methods from the ServiceDesk interface in your integration:
+Implement the following methods from the {@link ServiceDesk} interface in your integration:

 - getName
 - startChat